How to Strengthen Weak Glutes

 In doing this, your quads will continue to get stronger, while your glutes remain disproportionally weak, exacerbating muscular imbalance around the hips.

-When it comes to why your glutes aren’t doing their job, both neuromuscular inhibition and weakness in comparison to other major muscle groups could potentially be at the root of your problems.
+When it comes to why your glutes aren’t doing their job properly, both neuromuscular inhibition and weakness in comparison to other major muscle groups could potentially be at the root of your problems.

 Especially in the case of glute inhibition, it’s important not only to work on focused glute activation exercises but also hip mobility, to help make sure that opposing muscle groups aren’t hampering your ability to engage your glutes.